Leadership // January 6, 2023

 It’s official: we’ve broken the mold on traditional work structures.
-How, when and where we work has changed – some would say irrevocably – over the past year or so.
-To make sense of these new developments, a bunch of newfangled terms have edged their way into daily conversations.
+How, when and where we work has changed – some would say irrevocably – over the past several years.
+And it’s still in flux.
+To make sense of all developments, a bunch of newfangled terms have edged their way into daily conversations.

 Here’s a breakout of some of the most well-used, and what they actually mean.